MCDReforged/MCDReforged/docs/source/quick_start/index.rst

 Quick Start
 ===========

-Welcome to the world of MCDReforged (abbreviated as MCDR, omitted below).
+Welcome to the world of MCDReforged (abbreviated as MCDR, omitted below)

-This quick start guide will help you get started with MCDR.
+This quick start guide will help you get started with MCDR

 .. toctree::
    :maxdepth: 2